 Teeth collection: A longitudinal cross section through odontocete cetacean teeth reveals annual growth rings which can be used to determine age.
-To ensure all rings are visible on cross section and a minimum of four whole, undamaged or least worn teeth should be removed from the middle of the lower jaw of each individual.
-These teeth are usually the straightest to aid age determination.
-Harbour porpoise teeth can be extracted easily by carefully inserting a sharp knife or scalpel either side of the gums to cut the periodontal ligaments.
-In species with larger, more conical teeth, such as the delphinids, teeth can be loosened by initially levering the space between the tooth and the socket with a sharp pointed instrument.
+To ensure all rings are visible on cross section, a minimum of four whole, undamaged or least worn teeth need to be collected from each individual for repeated estimates if necessary.
+Preferentially take the teeth from the middle of the lower jaw as these are usually the straightest and make age determination more accurate.
+From the harbour porpoise, teeth can be extracted easily by inserting a sharp knife or scalpel either side of the gums in-between the teeth and the connective tissue.
+In species such as the bottlenose dolphin, teeth can be loosened by initially levering the space between the tooth and the socket with a sharp pointed instrument.
 Dental elevators are useful tools for extracting teeth.
-If extracting of teeth is not possible, a section of mandible containing at least 4 teeth should be collected.
+If extracting of teeth is not possible, a piece of mandible containing at least 4 teeth should be collected.
 In baleen whales, age could be estimated analysing baleen plates or earplugs.